Mileage Allowance Relief Guide

 Use our free mileage allowance relief guide to find out if you can claim a mileage tax rebate and how to claim it back.

 It’s important to understand what HMRC class as business mileage.
 Normal commuting to one permanent place is not allowed.
 To be classed as business mileage you generally need to be driving to different places of work and spend no more than 24 months at any one place.

 Different rules can apply to different situations which means it’s always best checking if you qualify before trying to claim.
 In some cases a claim can still be made if the time spent at a temporary place of work exceeds 24 months.
-We can help by reviewing your own set of circumstances to make sure you don’t miss out.
+We will investigate your set of circumstances and ensure you get everything you are entitled to.

 The amount you can claim depends on the type of transport you drive.
-Government approved mileage allowance relief rates for the 2014/2015 tax year are:
+Government approved mileage allowance relief rates for the 2016/2017 tax year is:

 |Type||Approved mileage allowance payments|